Homemade-Costume-Ideas

 Suit yourself literally with your own homemade-costume-ideas and frugal-costume-making tips.

-Keep in line with your green lifestyle, and make the effort to see what you can come up with around the home.
+Keep in line with your green lifestyle, and make the effort to see what you can come up with items from around the home.

 You can reduce your carbon footprint by keeping materials